dongxuanBIT/dongxuanBIT.github.io/_publications/2025-08-19-TCCN-Near-Field Integrated Sensing and Communication SPEB Analysis and Hybrid Beamforming Design-number-33.md

 title: "Near-Field Integrated Sensing and Communication: SPEB Analysis and Hybrid Beamforming Design"
 collection: publications
 category: manuscripts
-permalink: /publication/2025-08-19-TCCN-Near-Field Integrated Sensing and Communication: SPEB Analysis and Hybrid Beamforming Design-number-33
+permalink: /publication/2025-08-19-TCCN-Near-Field Integrated Sensing and Communication SPEB Analysis and Hybrid Beamforming Design-number-33
 excerpt: 'This paper investigates hybrid beamforming (HBF) design for near-field millimeter wave (mmWave) integrated sensing and communication (ISAC) systems, where one base station (BS) equipped with large-scale antenna array simultaneously serves multiple communication users and performs target localization by exploiting the degrees of freedom in both angle and distance domains..'
 date: 2025-08-19
 venue: 'IEEE Transactions on Cognitive Communications and Networking'